Living on Campus and Studying Abroad

 - Students interested in living with a group that contains other rising sophomores should apply for group registration just as all other groups containing sophomores.

-- Students studying abroad and interested in living on-campus should contact Residence Life if they have additonal questions.
+- Students studying abroad and interested in living on-campus should contact Residence Life if they have additional questions.
 Residence Life wants to make living on campus as hassle-free as possible!
 Let us know if you have a unique or specific circumstance, we are here to help!